 Because there is a higher standard of proof used in a criminal case, a defendant can be acquitted of homicide in criminal court, but still be found liable to family members for wrongful death.
 The family will have to show the defendant's negligence or wrongful conduct.

-In a wrongful death case against a truck driver and his employer for example, you would need to show (1) the truck driver's duty, (2) the breach of duty, (3) causation and (4) damages.
+In a wrongful death case against a truck driver and his employer for example, a wrongful death attorney in the Los Angeles area would need to show (1) the truck driver's duty, (2) the breach of duty, (3) causation and (4) damages.
 You could either assert the employer's indirect liability through a vicarious liability cause of action, or you could assert the employer's direct liability for negligent hire, negligent supervision, or negligent training, depending on what was appropriate in the circumstances.
 Punitive damages claims can survive the death of the injured person in most cases only if the decedent survived the accident, at least briefly, or if the decedent's property was damaged or lost before death.

 Only specific people listed under the statute or the decedent's personal representative can bring a wrongful death claim for their personal losses.
 The specific statutory claimants include a decedent's surviving spouse and children or domestic partner, stepchildren, parents, siblings or their children, grandparents and those that were financially dependent on the decedent at the time of the death.
 In California, putative spouses can recover; putative spouses are those surviving spouses of a void or voidable marriage that believed in good faith that the marriage to the decedent was a valid one.

-There are two common ways to proceed.
+There are two common ways to proceed, as our Los Angeles wrongful death attorneys can explain.
 Different family members joint together to sue a defendant and the group decides how to split the award or a personal representative can sue and the proceeds of the lawsuit can be distributed according to the laws of succession.

 Damages recovered may compensate the decedent's estate for losses associated with death and surviving family members for personal losses associated with the death.
 For example, an estate can recover funeral expenses, medical bills, and lost income that would have been earned had the decedent lived.
-Surviving family members typically recover loss of anticipated financial support, value of household services, loss of love, moral support and guidance.Consult an Experienced San Bernardino Wrongful Death Lawyer
+Surviving family members typically recover loss of anticipated financial support, value of household services, loss of love, moral support and guidance.Consult an Experienced Wrongful Death Lawyer in Los Angeles

-If you have lost a loved one due to another person or entity's negligent conduct, such as in a car or truck accident, our San Bernardino wrongful death attorneys can represent you to recover damages.
+If you have lost a loved one due to another person or entity's negligent conduct, such as in a car or truck accident, our wrongful death attorneys can represent you to recover damages.
 We represent families of deceased accident victims in Riverside, Rancho Cucamonga, and Temecula.
-Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
+Contact us at (866) 422-7222 or via our online form for a free, no-obligation consultation.